Availability

-Prerequisite and recommended tools
+3. Prerequisite and recommended tools

-Python (required)
+Python (version 3) (required)

 wxPython (optional)

 - A C++ Compiler: Get a C++ compiler.
 This is usually not a problem for Linux/Solaris/MacOS systems because GNU gcc/c++ is widely available on these operating systems.
 Under windows, you can get a copy of the free Visual C++ Express edition from here.
-Note that this version only works with Python 2.6 and you will have to purchase a copy of Visual Stuidio.NET 2003 for previous versions of Python.

 - Python header files: The Python header files (e.g.

-Python.h) are usually installed with Python but you should installpython-develor similar packages if this file is unavailable. - zlib header files (*nix systems only): zlib and its header file
+(for redhat linux) or similar packages if this file is unavailable. - zlib header files (*nix systems only): zlib and its header file

 With all the tools ready, it is usually as easy as running